dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Additional Tools (optional)
 ~~~~~~~~~~~~~~~~

-Please see also the :doc:`/developers/tools` page, which lists additional tools that very useful but not essential.
+Please see also the :doc:`/developers/tools` page ( or http://guides.dataverse.org/en/latest/developers/tools.html ), which lists additional tools that very useful but not essential.

 Setting up your dev environment (after requirements are met)
 -------------------------------